 All of this can impact on the way we interact with those closest to us.
 It’s not always something to worry about.
 If it is bothering you, a casual conversation will give you more information and help you move forward.

 [Read: How to set boundaries in your relationship for a healthy love]

-Next time you are wondering why something feels off in your relationship refer back to here.
-Then decide what the best next move is.
+Next time you are wondering why something feels off in your relationship, refer back to here.
+Once you realize something doesn’t feel right, then decide what the best next move is.